Belle (Disney song): Background and writing

 In an effort to replicate the unprecedented success of The Little Mermaid (1989), Disney decided to adapt the fairy tale "Beauty and the Beast" into a feature-length animated film.
 Although originally developed as an animated film without songs under the direction of Richard Purdum, Disney chairman Jeffrey Katzenberg was unsatisfied with the dark, somber direction of the film at the time, and ultimately ordered that it be re-written into a "Broadway-style musical with a strong heroine", similar to The Little Mermaid.
 Disney then hired The Little Mermaid's songwriters, lyricist Howard Ashman and composer Alan Menken, to write original songs for the revised film.
 The songwriting duo wrote "Belle".
 According to Menken, songs such as "Belle" developed naturally due to the fact that Beauty and the Beast was written in the style of a traditional Broadway musical.
 Actress and singer Paige O'Hara, who voices Belle, said the songwriters wanted to eschew the pop songs of The Little Mermaid in favor of a more Jerome Kern and Rodgers and Hammerstein-inspired score for Beauty and the Beast, which was heavily inspired by French, classical, and traditional Broadway music.
 Additionally, Menken described "Belle" and the other Beauty and the Beast songs as "tangents from 18th-century France", and Ashman suggested that the film's opening be "a full-fledged operetta".

 "Belle" was the first song they wrote for the film, which Menken described as far more ambitious than anything Disney had asked them for.
 Hoping to craft a song that would portray Belle in a safe, protected environment, Ashman and Menken drew inspiration from operetta storytelling, using the opening song to establish the tone of the rest of the film.
 Written in a style Menken described as "very distant from contemporary pop", the songwriters were influenced by classical music, Mozart, and the stage musical She Loves Me (1963).
 Writing "Belle" much like how they would have written any song for the stage, Menken said the song occupies several roles in the film – simultaneously serving as an opening song, entertaining production number, and showing audiences the character they should be rooting for – and emphasized the importance of it happening early in the film to establish that Beauty and the Beast is a musical.
-Ashman's partner, Bill Lauch, recalled that he and Menken worked particularly hard on "Belle", explaining that story-wise it ultimately serves multiple purposes, including providing information about characters, offering a a tour of the town, and aside from the Beast "pretty much introduces all the central characters that you’re going to follow through the film".
+Ashman's partner, Bill Lauch, recalled that he and Menken worked particularly hard on "Belle", explaining that story-wise it ultimately serves multiple purposes, including providing information about characters, offering a tour of the town, and aside from the Beast "pretty much introduces all the central characters that you're going to follow through the film".